fabiohsv-cit/ciandt-components-factory/README.md

    ```

    - version.json
-   - lodash: it's used in internal statement
+   - lodash: it's used in internal statements
    - ciandt.components.dialogs: it's used to open the modal (newModal function below)
    - requirejs: it's used to load the module scripts (app.js, env.js, etc).
    - restangular: it's used to create a restangular factory to the module (newModule function below).